mariastephan2186/RestfulBookerFramework/README.md

 - Describes test scenarios in plain English
 - Enables collaboration between technical and non-technical team members

+### 4. 1. **ConfigReader file

+   `TestContext.java` class serves as a centralized test data container with the following characteristics:
+- It uses a static `Properties` object to store test data
+- Loads 4 main test data properties during initialization: Firstname, Lastname, Email and Phone
+- Provides a getter method to access the properties `getTestData(String key)`
+- The configuration is used in the test steps, particularly in : `BookingStepDefs.java` where
+- Test data can be referenced using `${propertyName}` syntax This configuration setup provides:
+- Centralized test data management
+- Easy configuration changes without code modification
+- Support for both hardcoded and configurable test values
+- Clean separation of test data from test logic

 ## Dependencies
 - Java 21
 - Maven